EllieChen-Git/React-Complete-Intro-V5/README.md

 // 'React-Router' will render both <AnotherRoute> & <Details>
 // while 'Reach-Router' will only render <AnotherRoute> as it's more specific
 ```

+---

+## Class Components

+- componentDidMount is a function that's called after the first rendering is completed.
+This pretty similar to a useEffect call that only calls the first time.
+This is typically where you want to do data fetching.

 ```javascript
 ```